Tea Party Baby Shower Menu Ideas

 • My Grandma’s silver

-• Peony napkin rings—I got mine at Crate & Barrel and they have been discontinued, but these napkin rings are similar.
+• Peony napkin rings—I got mine at Crate & Barrel and they have been discontinued, but Amazon has quite a few peony napkin rings to choose from.

-Tip: World Market has one of the best deals on good-quality cloth napkins ($10 for 6), and they come in a variety of colors (like pink for a baby girl shower).
-They wash really nicely and require just light ironing, or maybe even no ironing if you take them out of the dryer in a timely manner, which I do not. 🙂
+Tip: World Market has one of the best deals on good-quality cloth napkins ($13 for 6), and they come in a variety of colors (like pink and blue).
+They wash really nicely and require just light ironing, or maybe even no ironing if you take them out of the dryer in a timely manner. 🙂

 The nice thing about a tea party is that you don’t need a main dish.
 A variety of food comes together to create a meal.